-PHR’s Asylum Network comprises more than 1,200 members nationwide who volunteer their time to provide pro bono forensic medical and psychological evaluations that can corroborate an asylum seeker’s claim of having suffered violence and persecution.
-Every year, PHR facilitates more than 700 such evaluations, often requiring our volunteers to travel at short notice to conduct emergency evaluations for an asylum seeker about to be deported.
-We are the only organization in the United States that provides this service free of charge.
+PHR’s Asylum Network comprises more than 2,000 members nationwide who volunteer their time to provide pro bono forensic medical and psychological evaluations that can corroborate an asylum seeker’s claim of having suffered violence and persecution.
+Every year, PHR facilitates more than 700 such evaluations, sometimes asking our volunteers to respond at short notice to conduct evaluations for an asylum seeker about to be deported.
+We are the only national organization in the United States that provides this service free of charge across the country.

 PHR offers regular trainings to ensure that our volunteer health professionals are well-equipped, that they are assigned to asylum cases that call for their particular skills and expertise, and that each health professional’s evaluation, documentation, and testimony for every survivor we serve is timely, compelling, and of the highest quality.

 The U.S. administration’s crackdown on immigrants and asylum seekers has raised awareness among health professionals about the importance of advocating for this population.
-In 2018, more than 20,000 health professionals signed our letter to the Department of Homeland Security protesting the family separation policy, and PHR continues to work with Asylum Network members and medical school clinics to generate research and advocacy for policy change, in addition to individual evaluations.
+The Asylum Network has mobilized health professionals throughout the country to speak out about forced family separation and the health harms of border enforcement and immigration detention, including during the COVID-19 pandemic and PHR works closely with Asylum Network members and medical school clinics to generate research and advocacy for policy change.